NASAWorldWind/NASAWorldWind.github.io/content/serverKit/_index.md

 ### What is WWSK?

 WWSK *(pronounced whis-kee)* stands for WorldWind Server Kit.
-It is an open source Java project built around [GeoServer](http://geoserver.org/) for easy data distribution and implementation.
+It is an open source Java project that assembles [GeoServer](http://geoserver.org/) for easy data distribution and implementation.
 It is designed with simplicity in mind.
-WWSK is preconfigured to deal with common services and file formats, including geopackages.
-All you have to do is install GeoServer and run it.
-This lightweight configuration allows users to stay out of the IT domain and remain close to their problem domain.
+WWSK is preconfigured to deal with common services and file formats, including GeoPackages.
+All you have to do is install WWSK and launch GeoServer to begin hosting, serving, and exploring your map data.
+The lightweight configuration allows users to stay out of the IT domain and remain close to their problem domain.

 Want to learn more?
 Let's [get started](/serverkit/get-started/)!